Index:

 Modern Art and Its Enablers: When I was a graduate student at Indiana University working on my MFA degree in painting in 1986, Modernism was on its last legs.
 Basquiat was one of the last original voices to emerge from it, and his style of defacing Modern art tropes by tagging them with graffiti anticipated much of Postmodernism that followed.
 It slowly dawned on many within the community that every abstract and figurative-abstract cliché had been done to death by the late 1980s, and what was left as an option was to acquire a poor memory.
 That is, to approach each gallery opening on its own terms without reference to what came before.

-Warehouse Art and Postmodernism: One conversation ceased (Modernism) while another (Postmodernism) replaced it.
-This second conversation recycled modernist ideas through new filters, although few artists would label these appropriations so plainly.
-Identity politics and those aforementioned advances in technology are suitable distractions, while the art itself is pushed further into the background where it can serve as a prop for selfies, or provide shade for baby strollers.
+Warehouse Art and Postmodernism: Identity politics and those aforementioned advances in technology are suitable distractions in the current year, while the art itself is pushed further into the background where it serves as a prop for selfies, or provides shade for baby strollers.
 Unsympathetically, visual fine art has long passed its vital moment in history.

 Art Basel and Barbarians at The Gate: I recently inquired about the submission process for getting into Art Basel.
 It was a complicated (but misleading) process where all I managed to do was to sign up to receive spam emails.
-No—individual artists may not sign up to exhibit at Art Basel, although they do not tell you this directly.
+No—individual artists may not sign up to exhibit at Art Basel.
+They do not tell you this directly.
 You can only exhibit if you are represented by a first tier gallery who has a kiosk at the exhibition.
-Major galleries do not publish submission criteria on their websites.
+Incidentally, major galleries do not publish submission criteria on their websites.

-In someone’s mind, this is the way it has to be, so that the herd may be thinned and control can be maintained over an onslaught of submissions from uninformed artists.
+In someone’s mind, this is the way it has to be, so that the herd may be thinned, and control may be maintained over an onslaught of submissions from unknown artists.
 Few artists research the house styles of the galleries they approach, and this lack of homework breeds both contempt and indifference from the galleries towards submitters.
-There is nothing personal about it looking out—but having no process for evaluating unknown artists—purely on merit—is a fatally flawed system!
-A lack of approachability produces the exact opposite effect to the one the galleries intend.
-A stagnacy doom loop, such as I describe on the previous blog page, occurs.
+There is nothing personal about these rejections from the gallery’s perspective.
+And yet, having no process for evaluating artists on merit leads, eventually, to a stagnacy doom loop, such as I describe.

-Fine art and creative fiction were perhaps the first casualties of this culture war in the 1980s.
-Identity politics was seen as a suitable substitute for imagination.
-And given the longevity of this trend to the current year, these grifts are practically inexhaustible since elitists are primed to receive the messaging.
-For all others, only the art is left for consideration; and very little consideration is paid to the art.
-Were it not for curators validating these grifts through museum and gallery exhibitions, no one would think it amiss to find much of this “art” in the dumpster out back of the building.
+Were it not for curators validating these grifts through high-toned museum and gallery exhibitions, no one would think it amiss to find much of this approved “art” in the dumpster out back of the building.
 Veneers of respectability are often pretenses, and crutches where the art cannot stand, unassisted, on its own two legs.

 A Day in Saugatuck, MI (2014)

-The Ascendancy of Winning Formulas: Where Postmodernism has improved on the “abstract painting” formula is by adding decorative flairs to the planned disruption.
-Paintings these days—whether encrusted, stressed, monotoned, or saturated in bright primary color—are calibrated for effect.
+The Ascendancy of Winning Formulas: Paintings these days—whether encrusted, stressed, monotoned, or saturated in bright primary color—are calibrated for effect.
 They are pleasant to walk by hurriedly, as if on the way to a table in a high-priced LA restaurant.

-One could argue that abstract painting is just another form of figurative painting.
-If one steps away from the canvas and squints, the assoication is vague but certain.
 Flora Yukhnovich is a young painter who creates colorful and attractive abstract paintings.
-I was drawn to a video about her work because, from a thumbnail size title card and preview, her paintings resemble Baroque/Rococo paintings in color, tonality, and design.
-One not only sees the influence of Tiepolo and other art historical painters, but the actual schematics for the paintings themselves.
+I was drawn to a video about her work because, from a thumbnail size title card and preview, her paintings resemble Baroque/Rococo paintings in color and design.
+One not only sees the influence of Tiepolo and other art historical painters, but actual schematics for the paintings themselves.

 Flora Yukhvonich painting